-Dr. Carter's research interests include women and leadership, diversity issues in higher education, specifically in journalism and mass communication, and multicultural images in the media.
-Dr. Carter is the author of several articles and presentations on diversity, journalism and mass communication education and leadership.
+Carter's research interests include women and leadership, diversity issues in higher education, specifically in journalism and mass communication, and multicultural images in the media.
+She is the author of several articles and presentations on diversity, journalism and mass communication education and leadership.
 Her most recent publication includes two entries in The Multimedia Encyclopedia of Women in Today's World, SAGE publications, Inc., 2013.
-She is also co-editor of Mass Communication and the Information Age, Vision Press, and several textbook chapters on public relations, advertising, religion and the media, and film.
+Carter is also co-editor of Mass Communication and the Information Age, Vision Press, and several textbook chapters on public relations, advertising, religion and the media, and film.
 She is completing a book on women and leadership.

 Faculty and Staff